Exploring legal meaning

 What you will study

-Through studying this module, you'll develop your knowledge and understanding of a range of legal research methods, including doctrinal, historical, comparative, socio-legal, critical and feminist and transnational.
+Through studying this module, you'll develop your knowledge and understanding of a range of legal research methods, including doctrinal, historical, comparative, socio-legal, critical, feminist and transnational.
 You will consider the strengths and weaknesses of each legal research method through case studies on issues such as decision-making for adults who lack mental capacity, the historical development of the law on abortion, the debate surrounding the criminal responsibility of children, the role of the media in the family courts, the use of reproductive technologies and measures to tackle international corruption.

 During your studies, you'll develop and consolidate a range of important postgraduate legal skills.
 You will use online sources to identify, access, assess and evaluate relevant information, learn to synthesise and apply legal principles in a logical and competent manner and identify, interpret and understand key legal rules, concepts and principles applicable across a wide range of legal areas.
-Together these will enable you to evaluate the strengths and weaknesses of each legal research method explored and develop the depth and richness of thinking and understanding expected of postgraduate students in this area.
+Together, these will enable you to evaluate the strengths and weaknesses of each legal research method explored and develop the depth and richness of thinking and understanding expected of postgraduate students in this area.

 The module is delivered and accessed wholly online through a dedicated website.
 It will be possible to download the study materials and read them offline, but many of the activities will require you to work online.
 You will be required to undertake online research.
 Access to the OU Library and online legal databases are provided as an integral part of this module.
 You will also have access to the Master of Laws (LLM) website.